dylan-chong/engr201-assignments/Case Study.md

 decryption is still possible because the required key is discarded [3].

-NotPetya exploits bugs in the Windows management tools PSExec and WMI [3] and the previously mentioned EternalBlue vulnerability [4] to install NotPetya on remote computers.
-NotPetya also searches for (network administrator) credentials and the computers memory, and use them to access and infect other computers on the network.
-This technique can be very effective because many organisations' networks have an administrator that has full access to all other machines on the network [13].
+NotPetya exploits bugs in the Windows management tools PSExec and WMI [3] and the previously mentioned EternalBlue [4] and SMB [18] vulnerabilities to install NotPetya on remote computers.
+NotPetya also searches for administrator credentials and the computers memory, and use them to access and infect other computers on the network.
+This technique can be very effective because many organisations' networks have an administrator that has full access to all other machines on the network.
+Once the administrator credentials have been retrieved, they can be used to infect the entire network with NotPetya [13].

+NotPetya has also used a Software Supply Chain Attack to infect computers in the Ukraine [19].
+This type of attack involves compromising a third-party software supplier of the target organisation, so the target organisation becomes infected with NotPetya when the software is downloaded/updated and run [20].

 Wellington Hospital is especially at risk from NotPetya if it's systems use the aforementioned Windows management tools, and/or a Windows version that is